GMPavanLab/dynsight/docs/source/soap_dim_red.rst

     repo.
 To use it elsewhere, you have to change the ``Path`` variables accordingly.

+First of all, we import all the packages and objects we'll need:

+.. testcode:: recipe2-test

+    from pathlib import Path
+    import dynsight
+    from dynsight.trajectory import Trj, Insight
+    from dynsight.utilities import load_or_compute_soap
+    from sklearn.decomposition import PCA

 Let's start by creating a :class:`.trajectory.Trj` object to use as a starting point for the examples:

 .. testcode:: recipe2-test

-    from pathlib import Path
-    from dynsight.trajectory import Trj

     # Loading an example trajectory
     files_path = Path("../tests/systems/")